 Welcome!
 We are happy that you have found us and would welcome the opportunity to discuss any one of our programs with you in greater detail.
 We are quite proud, not only of our programs, but of the many opportunities we have to offer students outside of the classroom as well.

-We invite you to tour our beautiful campus, visit with a faculty member, and ask questions about one of our many fine programs within the Athletic Training, Health Promotion/Education, Leisure, Youth and Human Services and Physical Education areas.
+We invite you to tour our beautiful campus, visit with a faculty member, and ask questions about one of our many fine programs within the athletic training and rehabilitation studies, public health and education or leisure, youth and human services areas.
 To schedule a visit, please contact our Admissions office via e-mail, phone (1-800-772-2736) or by visiting our campus visit webpage.
 Schedule your visit today!

 Applying to UNI